danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [Physton/sd-webui-prompt-all-in-one](https://github.com/Physton/sd-webui-prompt-all-in-one) - This is an extension based on sd-webui, aimed at improving the user experience of the prompt/negative prompt input box.
+It has a more intuitive and powerful input interface function, and provides auto
+- [ZhaoUncle/Awesome-Homepage](https://github.com/ZhaoUncle/Awesome-Homepage) - Here is a curated list of outstanding projects with a focus on homepage, homelab, self-hosted, startpage, single-page,  bookmark.
+- [raphaelsty/knowledge](https://github.com/raphaelsty/knowledge) - Open-source personal bookmarks search engine
 - [mzfr/rsh](https://github.com/mzfr/rsh) - generate reverse shell from CLI for linux and Windows.
 - [jupyter/cookiecutter-docker-stacks](https://github.com/jupyter/cookiecutter-docker-stacks) - Cookiecutter for community-maintained Jupyter Docker images
 - [srstevenson/nb-clean](https://github.com/srstevenson/nb-clean) - Clean Jupyter notebooks of outputs, metadata, and empty cells, with Git integration